ajakaja/ajakaja.github.io/_posts/2018-01-03-lessons-from-brexit.md

 It is so good it makes me want to go comb through everything else on his blog for insights.

-It is so good that when I realized I couldn't remember why it was so good, I decided to go reread it.
+It is so good that, when I realized I couldn't remember why it was so good, I had to go reread it.

 ...
-It's also so long that by the time I finish it I can't remember half of the things I liked.
+It's also so *long* that by the time I finish it I can't remember half of the things I liked.
 And it, well, rambles incoherently sometimes, also.
 It's not perfect.
 So I'm going to actually write down in article form what its main insights are, to make them easier to re-access.
 That's what this is.

 (It's also available with better UX [here](https://blogs.spectator.co.uk/2017/01/dominic-cummings-brexit-referendum-won/), but I figure it's most noble to link to the original source.)

-Admittedly, the author seems somewhat cold / calculating / psychopathic (and apparently the UK media loves to [call him that](https://www.theguardian.com/politics/shortcuts/2017/jul/18/dominic-cummings-career-psychopath-david-davis-thick-as-mince)), so perhaps it's not best to aspire to think like him.
+(Admittedly, the author seems somewhat cold / calculating / psychopathic (and apparently the UK media loves to [call him that](https://www.theguardian.com/politics/shortcuts/2017/jul/18/dominic-cummings-career-psychopath-david-davis-thick-as-mince)), so perhaps it's not best to aspire to think like him.
 But I'm praising him for his intellectual qualities, not his empathy.
-Maybe only the rest of us should focus on both.
+Maybe only the rest of us should focus on both.)

 <!--more-->